Corbanez97/spherical-model/README.md

 - Sandvik, A. W. (2010).
 Computational Studies of Quantum Spin Systems.
 - Altieri, A. (2024).
 Introduction to the Theory of Spin Glasses.
 - Bienzobaz, P. (2012).
 Quantização Canônica e Integração Funcional.

----

-For more details and examples, see the [project repository](https://github.com/Corbanez97/spherical-model).